Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 The following fact follows from the diagrams by taking point residuals. \begin{fact} Let $x$ be a point of the parapolar space $\Delta$ isomorphic to either $\mathsf{E_{6,2}}(\K), \mathsf{E_{7,1}}(\K),\mathsf{E_{8,8}}(\K)$, or a metasymplectic space.
 Then $\Res_\Delta(x)$ is isomorphic to $\mathsf{A_{5,3}}(\K),\mathsf{D_{6,6}}(\K),\mathsf{E_{7,7}}(\K)$, or a dual polar space of rank $3$, respectively.
 Consequently, when two symps of $\Delta$ have a line in common, then they have (at least) a plane in common.
 Two non-disjoint symps either intersect in a point, a plane, or a maximal singular subspace.
 The singular rank of $\Delta$ is $5,7,8$ or $3$, respectively. \end{fact}

 In general, an $i$-dimensional singular subspace whose points do not correspond to the set of vertices of the corresponding building contained in a simplex together with another given vertex, will be called an \emph{$i'$-space}.
-It usually arises as the intersection of a maximal singular subspace with a symp.
+Hence, with some standard terminology that we will not need in this paper, an $i'$ space is a singular $i$-space that is not the point-shadow of a single vertex of the building (but usually is it the point-shadow of a simplex of size $2$ for spherical Coxeter diagrams have at most one branching node).
+An $i'$-space usually arises as the intersection of a maximal singular subspace with a symp.
+However, if all $i$-dimensional singular subspaces are $i'$-spaces, then we call them again $i$-spaces as there is no confusion possible.

 We can now be more specific in \cref{pointsymphex}.